AdobeDocs/commerce-php/src/pages/coding-standards/docblock.md

 <?xml version="1.0"?>
 <!--
 /**
- * Copyright © Magento, Inc. All rights reserved.
+ * Copyright &copy; Magento, Inc. All rights reserved.
  * See COPYING.txt for license details.
  */
 -->